 - Trigger point injections: Injections typically last 1-2 weeks.
 You can read more about trigger points and other ways to treat them in this blog article.

 - Stretching and gentle exercise, such as Tai Chi and Yin Yoga: If you’re in the Portland, Oregon, area, check out Dr. Liptan’s clinic, The Frida Center for Fibromyalgia.
-They offer several of these types of classes in The Studio; anyone is welcome to attend, whether you are a patient of Dr. Liptan’s or not.
+They offer a Functional Fibro 101 class that anyone is welcome to attend, whether you are a patient of Dr. Liptan’s or not.
+(I’m even one of the instructors!)

 - Topical NSAIDs applied directly to the muscle: Voltaren gel is one of these.
 Here in the US, it’s available by prescription only.
 Other topical pain relievers may be custom compounded by prescription.